codeclimate/codeclimate-rubocop/config/contents/lint/loop.md

 This cop checks for uses of `begin...end while/until something`.

+### Safety:

-The cop is marked as unsafe because behaviour can change in some cases, including if a local variable inside the loop body is accessed outside of it, or if the loop body raises a `StopIteration` exception (which `Kernel#loop` rescues).
+The cop is unsafe because behaviour can change in some cases, including if a local variable inside the loop body is accessed outside of it, or if the loop body raises a `StopIteration` exception (which `Kernel#loop` rescues).